-Individual taxpayers with certain farm income may elect to use a 3-year method of income averaging.
+Individual taxpayers with certain farm income may elect a 3-year method of income averaging.
 Elected farm income (EFI) is deducted from the current year's taxable income and, in effect, one-third of it is added to each of the 3 prior years' taxable income to be taxed at the rates of those prior years (referred to as base years).
 However, C corporations, estates, and trusts may not use the election.
+The IRS reports that this tax-saving method of calculating tax is being underutilized by taxpayers.

-Elected Farm Income
+Elected Farm Income (EFI)

 The EFI is taxable income attributed to any farming business and designated to be included in the election.
-This also includes an owner's share of net farm income from an S corporation (including wages), partnership, or limited liability company (LLC) but not wages from a C corporation.
+This includes not only net farm profits from Form 1040, Schedule F, but also an owner's share of net farm income from an S corporation (including wages), partnership, or limited liability company (LLC).
+It does not include wages from either an S or a C corporation.
 Gains from the sale of farm business property (excluding land and timber) regularly used in farming for a substantial period may be included in EFI.
 Farm NOLs must also be included.
-A farming business includes nursery production, sod farming, the production of ornamental trees and plants, as well as the production of livestock, fruit, nuts, vegetables, livestock and horticultural products, and field crops.
+A farming business includes nursery production, sod farming, the production of ornamental trees and plants, as well as the production of livestock, fruit, nuts, vegetables, livestock, horticultural products, and field crops.
 However, gain from the sale of trees that are more than 6 years old when cut is not eligible farm income, because these trees are no longer classified as ornamental trees.
 The income, gain, or loss from the sale of grazing and development rights or other similar rights classified as attributable to a farming business are not electable for farm income.